 If you have a lodger who has lived as a member of your family (meaning that they share the living accommodation with you and have meals with you), then under an HMRC Statement of Practice no part of the accommodation is treated as having ceased to be occupied by you as your main residence.
-This means that having such a lodger will not restrict the availability of private residence relief.
+This means that having such a lodger will not restrict the availability of main residence relief.

-However, it may be possible to justify that private residence relief should not be restricted in broader circumstances than the concession describes, provided the lodger does not have ‘exclusive use’ of any specific area and essentially shares the residence with you.
+However, it may be possible to justify that main residence relief should not be restricted in broader circumstances than the concession describes, provided the lodger does not have ‘exclusive use’ of any specific area and essentially shares the residence with you.

 HMRC acknowledge that “the domestic arrangements of individuals are endlessly variable”.
 Accordingly, sometimes it may be unclear which rules apply.
 However, sometimes you may conclude that no CGT is payable for any arguable scenario.

 The impact of letting out part of your home can be summarised by the following flowchart: